kubecost/docs/getting-started.md

 __Initial Actions__
 [Measure cluster cost efficiency](#cluster-efficiency)

+## <a name="storage-config"></a>Storage configuration

+The default Kubecost installation comes with a 32Gb persistent volume and 15-day retention period.
+This is enough space to retain data for ~300 pods, depending on node and container count.
+See the Kubecost Helm chart [configuration options](https://github.com/kubecost/cost-analyzer-helm-chart) on how to change both retention period and storage size.

 ## <a name="custom-prom"></a>Custom Prometheus & Grafana

 Using your existing Grafana & Prometheus installation is supported in our paid offering today.
-This is not currently included in our free tier because of several nuances required in completing this integration successfully.
-Please contact us (team@kubecost.com) if you want to learn more!
+You can see basic setup instructions [here](/custom-prom.md).
+In our free product, we provide best efforts support for this intergation because of nuances required in completing this integration successfully.
+It's actively support in our paid product.
+Please contact us (team@kubecost.com) if you want to learn more or if you think we can help!

 ## <a name="basic-auth"></a>Basic auth Ingress example